Dark-Vinaal/Learning-Journey/README.md

 ## My Learning Journey

-- This repository contains a well-organized collection of notes and coding exercises created during my academic and self-learning journey.
-It documents my learning process across various topics, highlighting both conceptual understanding and practical implementation through hands-on coding.
+- This repository contains a well-organized collection of notes, coding, commands, queries, prompts created during my academic and self-learning journey.
+It documents my learning process across various topics, highlighting both conceptual understanding and practical implementation through hands-on coding, queries, and commands as well as prompts used by prompt engineer.

 ---